sipgate-io/sipgateio-node/README.md

 	serverAddress: string;
 	// an optional hostname (default: localhost)
 	hostname?: string;
+	// you can optionally skip the signature verification skipSignatureVerification?: boolean;
 }
 ```

+Webhooks are verified to ensure that they are sent by sipgate.\
+You can optionally disable this via the `skipSignatureVerification` flag.

 It returns a `Promise<WebhookServer>` which, when resolved, provides the following methods: